logosdx/monorepo/docs/A set of tools for sane people.md

 			// observes this component and adds observer functions to it
 			observable: true,

 			// adds `t(...)` function tied to translations
 			translatable: true,

 			// loads and saves the state of this component
 			// using this key in local storage
 			saveInKey: 'some-component',

 			// loads the follow keys from storage into state
 			// as an object
 			loadStorage: ['name', 'age'],

-			// adds fetching functionality to the component, and
+			// adds querying functionality to the component, and
-			// wraps the following functions as fetchable (isFetching | Error)
+			// wraps the following functions as queryable (isQuerying | Error)
-			makeFetching: ['getTheThings']
+			queryable: ['getTheThings']
 		}
 	</script>
 </some-component>